THE MAN & HIS MUSIC

 COVID did not stop Ganathipan to bring his musical universe to life on the stage with a talented set of musicians and dancers in his unique performance style.
 "The World Experience" was showcased at the Bryan Brown Theatre on the 13th February 2021, sold-out and concluded with a standing ovation.

-Over 2024-2025, the Ganathipan journey has taken a full-circle through 2 performances in the Central West.
+Ganathipan has performed regularly at different festivals.
+In 2023-2024, Ganathipan was featured in Bondi Beach's 'Festival of the Winds' and 'Global Table'.
+This expanded to performances at Diwali festivals in the Cumberland and Parramatta areas.
+Ganathipan has also been a favourite in the Central West.
 September 2024 saw the cast take stage at the Bathurst Memorial Entertainment Centre for the 'East' Festival.
-This was then followed by an outdoor performance in Cook Park (Orange) in January 2025, fitting for the organic nature of the Ganathipan style of performances.
+This was then followed by performing in Cook Park (Orange - January 2025), fitting for the organic nature of the Ganathipan style of performances.